oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

   - `minExclusive`, `maxExclusive`, `minInclusive`, `maxInclusive`: used to specify allowable value ranges for instances of types
   - `const`: specifies a pre-set value used as a classifier, equivalent to setting both `minInclusive` and `maxInclusive` to that value.
   - `minLength, maxLength`: used to specify the allowable size range for a binary or string type and to specify the number of items in a collection type
-  - `sequence`: enables specifying that `Map, MapOf, Record` types have a required field order
   - `combine`: provides greater flexibility for `Choice` types with `oneOf, anyOf, allOf, not` sub-options
   - `abstract`, `extends`, `restricts`, `final`: options related to defining and controlling types using inheritance
 - Replaced options: